exercism/julia/exercises/concept/role-playing-game/.docs/hints.md

 ## 2. Implement the Player composite type

-- All fields should be annotated, two of which are type unions
+- All fields should be "annotated" (see `Node` example in introduction), two of which with type unions
 - All fields should have the default values in the instructions

 ## 3. Introduce yourself